 - EMBA interview advice

-Essentially, any type of MBA is a graduate program in business administration for professionals who seek knowledge, skills, a credential, and/or a network to advance in their careers and to maximize their business performance.
+Essentially, any MBA program is a graduate program in business administration for professionals who seek knowledge, skills, a credential, and/or a network to advance in their careers and to maximize their business performance.

-Executive MBA (EMBA) programs are MBA programs targeting seasoned managers and entrepreneurs, typically in their mid-thirties to late-forties (depending on the program) whose rise to senior manager level is imminent, or who are already in senior management, or whose entrepreneurial venture is set to “scale” to a level requiring formal management expertise.
+EMBA programs are MBA programs targeted to seasoned managers and entrepreneurs, typically in their mid-30s to late-40s (depending on the program), whose rise to senior manager level is imminent, who are already in senior management, or whose entrepreneurial venture is set to “scale” to a level requiring formal management expertise.

 Almost all EMBA programs are part-time programs, but they vary in terms of desired or required length of experience.
-While coursework covers the same topics as regular MBA programs, it’s developed and presented with the higher-level perspective.
+While their coursework covers the same topics as that of traditional MBA programs, it’s developed and presented with a higher-level perspective.

-A great benefit of EMBA programs is the chance to network and form relationships with peers from a variety of industries and functions at a career point when a fresh perspective is highly valuable.
-These programs don’t target career changers but are increasingly used for that purpose and are open to it.
+A great benefit of EMBA programs is the chance to network and form relationships with peers from a variety of industries and functions at a career moment when a fresh perspective is highly valuable.
+These programs previously didn’t target career changers, but now they are increasingly used for that purpose and are adapting their career services and curricula accordingly.

 Like everything in life, EMBA programs have their pros:

-- Students can apply learning immediately at work.
+- Students can apply their learnings immediately at work.

 - The breadth of exposure is valuable at a pivotal professional moment.

-- Valuable credential – having the graduate business degree on your resume will enhance your stature and value in the eyes of future employers, customers, and business partners.
+- The degree is a valuable credential.
+Having it on your resume will enhance your stature and value in the eyes of future employers, customers, and business partners.

-- For EMBA students who are working for an employer, having the degree may open the door to faster and/or higher promotions and therefore enhanced earning power.
+- Having the degree could open the door to faster and/or higher-level promotions and thereby enhance one’s earning power.